Survive the Heat27 December 2017

-- keep cool and seek out air conditioned buildings
+- Keeping cool and seeking out air-conditioned buildings

-- plan ahead and schedule activities in the coolest part of the day
+- Planning ahead and scheduling activities in the coolest part of the day